- LL.M. (International and Comparative Law)Georgetown University Law Center1991

 - B. Com.University of Manitobawith honours1978

 Barbara Linney, a Member in the International Department, has been advising U.S. and foreign clients on international trade and business issues for more than 25 years.
-Ms. Linney serves clients across a broad spectrum of industries, with particular focus on the defense, aerospace, oil and gas, maritime, and medical device industries.
-Her practice involves representing clients before various federal agencies, including the U.S. Departments of Commerce, Defense, and State, as well as the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) and Committee on Foreign Investment in the United States (CFIUS).
+Ms. Linney serves clients across a broad spectrum of industries, including the defense, aerospace, oil and gas, maritime, and medical device industries.
+Her practice involves representing clients before various federal agencies, such as the U.S. Departments of Commerce, Defense, and State, and the U.S. Department of the Treasury.

-Ms. Linney advises clients on a wide range of issues, including:
+Ms. Linney advises clients on a wide range of complex international trade issues, including:

 - export and import controls imposed by the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR) administered by the Directorate of Defense Trade Controls (DDTC);